MinSuan96/minsuan96.github.io/README.md

 ## Blog

 I regularly update the blog with posts about my experiences, inspirations, and projects.
-Check out the latest [posts](minsuan96.github.io/blog/).
+Check out the latest [posts](https://minsuan96.github.io/blog/) to get a glimpse of what I've been up to.

 Stay tuned for more insightful content!